pietervdvn/Lang/README.md

 Loader
 ------

-Loads from file, checks imports and thus loads multiple sources at once.
-This 'cluster' is then ready for semantic analysis.
+The loader is responsible for reading the manifest and reading all the needed modules from file.
+This cluster is then passed to the semantic analysis.

 Semantic Analysis
 -----------------